PURSUETHESUN/FG-UNet/README.md

 A PyTorch implementation of the FG-Unet can be found in /models directory
 # Visualization Results
 ## Grad-CAM visualization
+To validate the effectiveness of the proposed blocks, visualizations using Grad-CAM are presented, corresponding to the ablation experiments in Table 3, numbered (a) through (f).
+The specific details are as follows:
++ (a): w/o high-level and low-level feature guidance;
++ (b): w/o MGA;
++ (c): w/o BFF and object enhancement features;
++ (d): w/o FGCA;
++ (e): w/o BIA;
++ (f): Take only the prediction of the final decoder.
 ![Results of visualization of different blocks.](visualization/Grad_CAM_visualization.png)
+> These visualizations provide compelling evidence for the proposed blocks.
+For example, when the MGA block is removed, the network is somewhat limited in extracting features of pneumonia infections of different sizes.
+Compared to (c), with the assistance of the BFF block, FG-UNet demonstrates excellent performance in boundary guidance.
+Furthermore, when the FGCA block is removed, the network struggles to capture pneumonia infection areas, effectively proving the contextual awareness capability of this block.
+Lastly, but equally important, the network's attention to lesions significantly decreases when the BIA block is removed.
+These visualizations demonstrate the strong advantages of the designed blocks in extracting foreground, background, and boundary features.
 ## Qualitative comparison
 ![Results of qualitative comparison of different networks.](visualization/Qualitative_comparison.png)
 # Experiments